February 18-20, 2022

-Any damage to camp property, equipment, or other items will be the financial responsibility of the den leader.
+Any damage to camp property, staff area tents, equipment, or other items will be the financial responsibility of the den leader.

 Attendees are not to cut down or cut branches from any live trees.
 There are many young trees that have been planted in recent years so that others who follow us will have shade and protection.
 Please be careful of these saplings and young trees and do everything you can to protect them.
 Scouts found damaging or defacing trees will be asked to leave the event.

 The Scout Law teaches, A Scout is reverent.
 A Scout is reverent toward God.
 They are faithful in their religious duties.
 They respect the beliefs of others.
 It is important that Scouts be taught to recognize the beliefs of other Scouts and to respect those beliefs.
 An interfaith service, respectful of all religions will be held on Sunday morning.
 All Scouts, leaders, and parents are encouraged to attend.

 Wood-fueled campfires can be built in the campsites, but should only be built in camp-supplied fire pits.
 No ground fires should be built.
 Fires must be attended by at least one adult at all times and be fully extinguished before participants depart the campsite for any reason.

 There is no firewood available at the camp.
 All firewood brought to camp must also leave with you, including partially burnt firewood.